The Best Parks in Dallas for Walks, Picnics, and Play

 2012 Woodall Rodgers Freeway

 One of the most recognizable parks in Dallas, Klyde Warren is a 5.2-acre space in downtown over the freeway.
 Opened in 2012, this park is frequented for its many food trucks, massive lawn space (perfect for workout classes and live music), and family-friendly activities.
-The unique, glass-encased restaurant space (designed by architect Thomas Phifer) will soon be home to a Mi Cocina.
-An estimated $100 million expansion of the park is also slated to be completed by 2024.
+The unique, glass-encased restaurant space (designed by architect Thomas Phifer) is now home to a Mi Cocina.
+The park just expanded and also features a brand new fountain called the Nancy Best Fountain that performs a water, music and lights show each night at sunset.

 Griggs Park